kennethjor/calamity/README.md

 Calamity is a JavaScript event bus implementation designed for use within both server and client applications.
 The library is still in its early stages of development.

+The goal of this project is to build a simple EventBus library for event-driven architectures.

 # Usage

 [Download latest stable.][download]